 Mr. Esfandiari.
-On April 23, 2007, Mr. Esfandiari and the Company entered into an employment agreement (the "Employment Agreement"), effective March 5, 2007, for Mr. Esfandiari to continue as the Company's Senior Vice President of Research and Development for an additional term of three years.
+The Company entered into a new employment agreement dated April 23, 2007, and to be effective March 5, 2007 (the "Employment Agreement"), with Mr. Esfandiari to continue as the Company's Senior Vice President of Research and Development for an additional term of three years.
 Mr. Esfandiari's salary under the Employment Agreement is \$185,000 for the first year, \$210,000 for the second year, and \$235,000 for the final year.
 Mr. Esfandiari is eligible for a cash bonus of up to 50% of his base salary for each respective year, consisting of (i) a cash bonus of up to 37.5% of his calendar year base salary based on the performance of the Company's Dual Path Platform Technology, which is directly related to certain annual revenue targets budgeted by management of the Company, and (ii) a cash bonus of up to 12.5% of his calendar year base salary that is at the complete discretion and determination of the board of directors.
 The Company also granted Mr. Esfandiari a stock grant of 200,000 shares of the Company's common stock.
-100,000 shares vested immediately, 50,000 shares vested on the first anniversary date of the effective date of the Employment Agreement, and 50,000 shares will vest on the second anniversary of the effective date of the Employment Agreement.
-In addition, Mr. Esfandiari is eligible to receive up to 50,000 shares of the Company's common stock for each of 2007 and 2008 based upon the performance of the Company's Dual Path Platform Technology, which is directly related to certain annual revenue targets budgeted by management of the Company.
+100,000 shares will vest immediately, 50,000 shares will vest on the first anniversary date of the Employment Agreement, and 50,000 shares will vest on the second anniversary of the Employment Agreement.
+In addition, the Company will grant Mr. Esfandiari up to 50,000 shares of the Company's common stock for 2007 and 2008 based upon the performance of the Company's Dual Path Platform Technology, which is directly related to certain annual revenue targets budgeted by management of the Company.
 Pursuant to the Company's 1999 Equity Incentive Plan and Stock Option Agreement, the Company also granted Mr. Esfandiari incentive stock options to purchase 300,000 shares of the Company's common stock.
 The price per share of these options is equal to the fair market value of the Company's common stock on April 23, 2007, which is the date on which the Agreement was entered into.
-100,000 shares of the stock options vested immediately, 100,000 shares of the stock options vested on the first anniversary of the effective date of the Employment Agreement, and 100,000 shares of the stock options will vest on the second anniversary of the effective date of the Employment Agreement.
+100,000 shares of the stock options vest immediately, 100,000 shares of the stock options will vest on the first anniversary of the Employment Agreement, and 100,000 shares of the stock options will vest on the second anniversary of the Employment Agreement.
 Mr. Esfandiari is eligible to participate in any profit sharing, stock option, retirement plan, medical and/or hospitalization plan, and/or other benefit plans except for disability and life insurance that the Company may from time to time place in effect for the Company's executives during the term of Mr. Esfandiari's employment agreement.
 If Mr. Esfandiari's employment agreement is terminated by the Company without cause, or if Mr. Esfandiari terminates his employment agreement for a reasonable basis, including within 12 months of a change in control, the Company is required to pay as severance Mr. Esfandiari's salary for twelve months.